clearbluejar/ghidra-python-vscode-skeleton/README.md

 ## Ways to run headless script

 1. The most straightforward means to run the script it to hit run via launch on [run_headless.py](run_headless.py).
+It simply uses subprocess module with the correct arguments to run the sample script.
-2. Another way is to run the script directly by using the `Run Current Python Script in Ghidra Jython` task within tasks.json.
-To use this task make sure you have open the [sample.py](sample.py)
+2. Another way is to run the script directly by using the `Run Current Python Script in Ghidra Jython` task within[tasks.json](.vscode/tasks.json).
+To use this task make sure you have open and focused the [sample.py](sample.py).

+## Ghidra Headless Scripting Hangups

+1. Ghidra runs Jython, not actually python.
+Limited to python 2.7 features.
+2. In order to supply arguments to calls like [askProgram](https://ghidra.re/ghidra_docs/api/ghidra/app/script/GhidraScript.html#askProgram(java.lang.String)) (which sets the current program being analyzed), a properties file needs to be provided with the same name and location as the script being run.
+In this case [sample.properties](sample.properties) and [sample.py](sample.py).